 PRESENTATION TO DOMESTIC SUPPLIERS

-On 9 September, the Chair of DCP 204 attended…
+On 9 September, the Chair of DCP 204 attended the Cornwall Energy Domestic Energy Supplier Forum.
+The slides presented at this forum are provided as Attachment 10.

+At the forum...

 PROPOSED LEGAL TEXT

 The proposed legal drafting of DCP 204 has been considered by the Working Group, and reviewed by Wragge & Co, and is provided as Attachment 1.
 This text amends DCUSA Schedule 8.